Xilinx/Alveo-Cards/docs/sc-troubleshooting.md

 - Follow the steps to install the platform on the host in section [flashing the card with a deployment platform](common-steps.md#flash-the-card-with-a-deployment-platform)

 - - -
-### Card is missing from `xbmgmt flash --scan output`
+### No cards found

-If xbmgmt flash command returns `No cards Found` output, as shown below, the OS or XRT is not able to find the card.
+If `xbmgmt flash --scan` command returns `No cards Found` as shown below, the OS or XRT is unable to find the card.

   ```
   No cards Found !